 - As a stipend or to supplement income if you are proposing to reduce your working hours.

-- To cover vital life costs, where it will give you time and capacity to pursue your Fellowship project.
-This could include a contribution to extra childcare costs, carer costs etc.
+- To cover vital life costs, where it will give you time and capacity to pursue your endeavours.
+These costs could include a contribution to extra childcare costs, carer costs, etc.

-- To provide support needs for your project (such as legal costs, trade-marking, website design, translation, adaptation of resources for different audiences, or equipment).
+- Support needs, such as legal costs, trademarking, website design, translation, the adaptation of resources for different audiences, equipment, etc.

-- We are happy to contribute to equipment costs, but are unlikely to support bids where these constitute more than 25% of your grant request.
+Please note, while we are happy to contribute to equipment, we are unlikely to support bids where equipment costs constitute more than 25% of your budget.

 This is a complementary fund to the Fellowship, aiming to support Fellows' post-travel activities.
 It will therefore not support further overseas travel.